 - 1. If value is not supplied, go to step 8. - 2.
 If the type of value is not Object, go to step 5. - 3.
-If the value is a native ECMAScript object, do not create a new object but simply return value. - If the value is a host object, then actions are taken and a result is returned in an implementationdependent manner that may depend on the host object. - 5.
+If the value is a native ECMAScript object, do not create a new object but simply return value. - 4.
+If the value is a host object, then actions are taken and a result is returned in an implementationdependent manner that may depend on the host object. - 5.
 If the type of value is String, return ToObject(value). - 6.
 If the type of value is Boolean, return ToObject(value). - 7.
 If the type of value is Number, return ToObject(value). - 8.
 (The argument value was not supplied or its type was Null or Undefined.)
 Create a new native ECMAScript object.
 The [[Prototype]] property of the newly constructed object is set to the Object prototype object.
 The [[Class]] property of the newly constructed object is set to "Object".

-The [[Extensible]] property of the newly constructed object is set to true.
+The newly constructed object has no [[Value]] property.
+Return the newly created native object.